 During the first five days the cycling hadn't been super exciting.
 It rained a lot and was windy, also we cycled more than 10% extra because the bicycle paths were horribly indicated in Germany.
-On the sixth day we cycled 194 km along the Bodensee.
-On the seventh day we climbed the first Alp pass.
+On the sixth day, we cycled 194 km along the Bodensee.
+On the seventh day, we climbed the first Alp pass.
 The eighth day had two tough passes.
-On the 9th we arrived in Italy, with the Gavia pass in the evening.
-That climb in the dark and the camping in the wild afterwards felt for me as the real start of the vacation.
-The days afterwards we also experienced a lot more.
-On the 10th day we climbed the Stelvio and lost each other the entire afternoon.
-The eleventh day was though because we had to climb three passes.
-On day 12 the route was way tougher than expected.
-It rained immensely the entire day making even us hide in a hotel around 6 o'clock.
-The 13th we were well rested and cycled 169 kilometer, until we needed to sleep in someone's rat infested shed because of the rain.
-On day 14 we cycled 194 km with an unexpectedly tough pass near the end.
-Day 15 was a lot of racing until the foot of the Timmelsjoch, or so we thought.
-On day 16 we first climbed the Jaufenpass after which we started the toughest climb of the vacation, the Timmelsjoch.
-On day 17 the route was easier than expected, which was nice because we were very tired.
-On day 18 we left the Alps and planned a shorter route home.
+On the 9th, we arrived in Italy, with the Gavia pass in the evening.
+That climb in the dark and the camping in the wild afterward felt for me like the actual start of the vacation.
+We also experienced a lot more in the days after that.
+On the 10th day, we climbed the Stelvio and lost each other the entire afternoon.
+The eleventh day was tough because we had to climb three passes.
+On day 12, the route was way more challenging than expected.
+It rained immensely the entire day, making even us hide in a hotel around 6 o'clock.
+On the 13th, we were well-rested and cycled 169 kilometers until we needed to sleep in someone's rat-infested shed because of the rain.
+On day 14, we cycled 194 km, with an unexpectedly tough pass near the end.
+Day 15 was much racing until the foot of the Timmelsjoch, or so we thought.
+On day 16, we first climbed the Jaufenpass, after which we started the most strenuous climb of the vacation, the Timmelsjoch.
+On day 17, the route was easier than expected, which was nice because we were exhausted.
+On day 18, we left the Alps and planned a shorter route home.
 Day 19 involved cycling 186 km and camping near a haunted factory.
 Day 20 was the longest, 227 km, of which 100 were passed along the Rhine.
 Finally, day 21 was the last day.
-We reached 600 km in the last 3 days and more than 3400 km during the entire trip.
+We reached 600 km in the final three days and more than 3400 km during the entire trip.

-The weather was a lot worse on this trip than during any of our previous vacations.
-Only our Black Forest cycling trip came close in terms of the amount of rain.
+The weather was much worse on this trip than during our previous vacations.
+Only our Black Forest cycling trip came close regarding the amount of rain.
 The part in Germany had again the worst weather this time.
-We had rain on 2/3 of the days and on the days it didn't rain the weather was usually still far from sunny.
+We had rain on 2/3 of the days, and on the days it didn't rain, the weather was usually still far from sunny.

 The route Jorien and her dad had planned was very nice.
 Especially the Bodensee, Stelvio, the entire Italy section, and the Timmelsjoch had beautiful views.
-The sections outside of the mountains were usually hard to follow because of the many roads and small villages.
+The less mountainous sections s were usually hard to follow because of the many roads and small villages.
 On days 7 to 17 we climbed mountain passes, except on day 13.
 Day 12 was the day we stayed in the hotel.
-From there onwards we averaged 179 km per day.
+From there onwards, we averaged 179 km per day.